 English language ability

-You will need to show proof of English language ability – usually an IELTS test (or equivalent).
-A higher IELTS score means your course will be shorter and you can progress to Glasgow University more quickly.
+You will need to show proof of English language ability – usually an IELTS or Pearson test (or equivalent).
+A higher score means your course will be shorter and you can progress to Glasgow University more quickly.